aisingapore/TagUI/README.md

 # Developers Reference
 ### API
-Automation flows can also be triggered via REST API.
+Automation flows can also be triggered via API URL.
 TagUI has an API service and runner for managing a queue of incoming requests via API.
 To set up, add a crontab entry on your server with the desired frequency to check and process incoming service requests.
 Below will check every 15 minutes and run pending flows in the queue.
 If there's an automation in progress, TagUI will wait for the next check instead of concurrently starting a new run.
 ```
 0,15,30,45 * * * * /full_path_on_your_server/tagui_crontab
 ```